Gopher assistant coach Nadine Muzerall will coach at Canada's National Women's U-18 Team selection camp

 Minnesota capped a perfect season with its second-straight NCAA title.

-The 2013-14 season marked Nadine Muzerall's third season as an assistant coach with the Minnesota coaching staff after she joined the staff in October 2011.
+The 2014-15 season marks Nadine Muzerall's fourth season as an assistant coach with the Minnesota coaching staff after she joined the staff in October 2011.
 Muzerall, who played for Minnesota from 1997-2001, has been involved in hockey since leaving the University of Minnesota.
 She took on her first coaching job in the college ranks when she joined Minnesota for the 2011-12 season.
 Muzerall works with the Minnesota forwards and is heavily involved in recruiting.

 Before returning to Minnesota, Muzerall played for Hockey Club Lugano in Switzerland.
 She spent two years playing for the professional team, where she was a first-line forward and the team leader in points and goals.
 Her team won the Swiss National Championship and advanced to the European Cup, where they won a bronze medal.